nwhobart/bfjira/README.md

   bfjira --ticket SRE-1234
   ```

-  If you only have the ticket number, BFJira will use the default prefix ("SRE" or whatever is set in `JIRA_TICKET_PREFIX`):
+  If you only have the ticket number, bfjira will use the default prefix ("SRE" or whatever is set in `JIRA_TICKET_PREFIX`):

   ```bash
   bfjira -t 1234